SungHoHong2/Leetcode-Experiment/medium/Time_Based_Key_Value_Store/README.md

     def set(self, key: str, value: str, timestamp: int) -> None:
         # append the key and the value
         pass

     def get(self, key: str, timestamp: int) -> str:
+        # return an emtpy string if there is a key in the hashmap
+        # get the history of the key
+        # set the pointers for binary search
-        # return empty string if the key is not in the map
+        # return empty if the earliest history is later than the requested timestamp
-        # bisect.bisect function to return the position of requested timestamp in the sorted list (Note that bisect requires the list to be already sorted)
+        # return the latest history if it is earlier than the requested timestamp
+        # start binary search
+            # get the pivot
+            # return the pivot if it equals to the timestamp
+            # explore the leftside if the timestamp is larger than the pviot
+            # explore the rightside if the timestamp is smaller than the pivot
-        # return the result of the value if not return empty string
+        # return the value of the right index
         pass
 ```